microsoft/react-native-tscodegen/README.md

 At this moment, no effort of integrating RN-TSCodegen to facebook/react-native has been made.
 But I've got facebook's native code generator run successfully in RN-TSCodegen's [test cases](https://github.com/microsoft/react-native-tscodegen/blob/master/packages/RN-TSCodegen/test/TestE2ECases.ts).
-You can follow  There is several things that need to do before running this code generation:
+You can follow these test cases to make it run in your repo.
+There is several things that need to do before running this code generation:

 - Call `typeScriptToCodeSchema` from `RN-TSCodegen` followed by `generate` function from `RN-Codegen-Backend`.
 - In [this folder](https://github.com/microsoft/react-native-tscodegen/tree/master/packages/RN-TSCodegen-Test/src/lib) you will see 3 files.
 You either use them directly, or merge them into third-party description files.